ossamamahjour/ossamamahjour.github.io/_posts/2023-09-20-DevOps-Trends-in-2023-and-Predicting-the-Future-of-DevOps.md

 #date: February 21, 2022
 header:
   teaser: /assets/images/thumbnails/joel-filipe-thumb-400.jpg
-excerpt: "How to create gif programmatically on MacOS for free"
+excerpt: "The Future of DevOps: Trends and Predictions for 2023"
 ---